PixelStudio330/st4rligh7/README.md

 Welcome to my digital corner of the internet.
 This is a high-performance, immersive portfolio designed to showcase the intersection of code, art, and storytelling.

 > [!TIP]
 > **Status:** Live & Active.
-This portfolio is the central hub for all my projects, including Pixel Code Studio and my specialized web templates.
+This portfolio is the central hub for all my projects, including Pixel Studio and my specialized web templates.

 ### 🔗 Explore the Universe
 * **Live Site:** [st4rligh7.vercel.app](https://st4rligh7.vercel.app/)